 After publishing our article on the 17th of December 2020, we noticed a major increase in our traffic in the days after from the states of New South Wales where UMD’s Australia and Macedonia Times operations are headquartered in the city of Melbourne.
 There was also a big traffic increase from the state of Victoria where a lot of UMD members are located including Blagoja Maslarov who we have discussed in this article.

-There was major increases in traffic from states in the United State such as Michigan and Ohio which have high populations of ethnic Macedonians, with the biggest increase in visits coming from the state of Ohio.
+There were major increases in traffic from states in the United State such as Michigan and Ohio which have high populations of ethnic Macedonians, with the biggest increase in visits coming from the state of Ohio.
 This is key as Mario Hristovski who we have made an article about a few days prior on 9th of December 2020 is based in the city of Cincinnati, Ohio.
 Hristovski has been tweeting about us in the past few weeks, upset about our article about him.
 This another major piece of evidence that further shows that UMD is associated with Macedonia Times.